4site-interactive-studios/ran-engrid-multistep-lightbox/README.md

-# AIUSA ENgrid Multistep Lightbox
+# Rainforest Action Network ENgrid Multistep Lightbox

 This project makes it easy to create links to your Engaging Networks Donation Page as a lightbox with multiple steps.